-- International students Check in with Office of International Students and Scholars at 3248 Memorial Union - Check in with the ME Grad Programs Office (2019 Black Engineering) - Receive key forms for office, lab and exterior door key from Department Office 2025 Black Engineering - Get your ISUCard in 0530 Beardshear Hall - Students on assistantships Sign up for payroll in the Human Resources Office at 3810 Beardshear Hall (take a copy of your official Letter of Intent, and 2 forms of ID other than ISUCard) - Students on assistantships Sign up for benefits at Student Insurance, 0570 Beardshear Hall - Meet with major professor for course registration (including ME 600) - Sign up for an E-mail account online through AccessPlus or in the Solutions Center, 195 Durham Center - International students (non-native speakers of English) should take the English Placement Test - International students on TA appointments should take the SPEAK/TEACH Test - Attend Orientations - All students should attend ME New Student orientation (mandatory) - Students on TAs should attend New TA orientations conducted by CELT. - Students should complete Basic Safety Orientation conducted by EH&S. - Obtain keys (after 24 hours) from the Key Issue Office, General Services Building
+- International students Check in with Office of International Students and Scholars at 3248 Memorial Union - Check in with the ME Grad Programs Office (2019 Black Engineering) - Receive key forms for office, lab and exterior door key from Department Office 2043 Black Engineering - Get your ISUCard in 0530 Beardshear Hall - Students on assistantships Sign up for payroll in the Human Resources Office at 3810 Beardshear Hall (take a copy of your official Letter of Intent, and 2 forms of ID other than ISUCard) - Students on assistantships Sign up for benefits at Student Insurance, 0570 Beardshear Hall - Meet with major professor for course registration (including ME 600) - Sign up for an E-mail account online - International students (non-native speakers of English) should take the English Placement Test - International students on TA appointments should take the SPEAK/TEACH Test - Attend Orientations - All students should attend ME New Student orientation (mandatory) - Students on TAs should attend New TA orientations conducted by CELT. - Students should complete Basic Safety Orientation conducted by EH&S. - Students on TA should complete FERPA training.

+• Obtain keys (after 24 hours) from the Key Issue Office, General Services Building